jurgenheine/script.skinsubtitlechecker/README.md

 script.subtitlechecker
 ======================

-Displays if subtitle is present while navigating in Kodi library.
+Makes it possible to show if there is a subtitle available for a movie or an episode while navigating in Kodi.

+###Properties

 When launched the script provides those properties :
 * SubTitleAvailable
-	- Depending of result, the values of the folowing parameters are returned:
+	- Depending of result, the values of the values of the folowing parameters are returned:
 		- `availabereturnvalue`
 		- `notavailablereturnvalue`
 		- `searchreturnvalue`